HunterBarclay/HunterBarclay/README.md

 ### Hello

-- 🔭 Working on bringing real-time, physics simulation for the purposes of product testing a rapid design iteration to the web.
+- 🔭 Working on bringing real-time, physics simulation for the purposes of product testing and rapid design iteration to the web.
 - 💬 Currently a Senior at Boise State University, message me if you want to make something (Discord @n30b4rt)!

 [![Hunter's GitHub stats](https://github-readme-stats.vercel.app/api?username=KyroVibe&show_icons=true&theme=onedark)](https://github.com/anuraghazra/github-readme-stats)